celestiaorg/docs/docs/nodes/consensus-full-node.md

 # Setting up a Celestia Consensus Full Node
 <!-- markdownlint-disable MD013 -->

+> NOTE: You are currently viewing the Arabica Devnet page for this installation.
+To run a Consensus Full Node, please select the Mamaki option from the dropdown options in the Navbar above.

 Consensus Full Nodes allow you to sync blockchain history in the Celestia Consensus Layer.